1. A Challenging Project

 The successful completion of the first two projects (atoms and molecules) — along with the functionalities of gravity, dark matter, and dark energy (see Tier 7) — allows for the development of stars, for the provision of light and energy, and for heavier elements that will be essential for the project in Tier 8.

 Stars must have sufficient longevity to remain functional and useful for an extended period.
-They need to be self-sustaining, providing everlasting energy through an ongoing cycle of star births, deaths, and material recycling.
+They need to be self-sustaining, providing limitless energy through an ongoing cycle of star births, deaths, and star material recycling.
 This cyclical process will be further supported by the immense energy emitted by black holes, especially those at the centres of galaxies.

 — o o o —